dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/05_time_series/plot_forecast.rst.txt

 Time Series Forecasting
 =======================

-Visualizing time series forecasts with confidence intervals.
+Show forecasts with past-versus-future shading, ribbons, and quantile fans to communicate uncertainty.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-99